arminmoin/ML-Quadrat/README.md

 ## 1. How to Cite ML2 in Your Publications
 Please cite the following papers if you are using ML2 or referring to it in your papers:

 1. **From Things’ Modeling Language (ThingML) to Things’ Machine Learning (ThingML2)**, Armin Moin, Stephan Rössler, Marouane Sayih, Stephan Günnemann, In Proceedings of the ACM / IEEE 23rd International Conference on Model Driven Engineering Languages and Systems (MODELS) Companion (Extended Abstract), 2020.
+Pre-print: https://arxiv.org/pdf/2009.10632
 2. **ThingML+: Augmenting Model-Driven Software Engineering for the Internet of Things with Machine Learning**, Armin Moin, Stephan Rössler, Stephan Günnemann, In Proceedings of the ACM / IEEE International Conference on Model Driven Engineering Languages and Systems (MODELS) Workshops (MDE4IoT), 2018.
+Pre-print: https://arxiv.org/pdf/2009.10633.pdf

 <a name="issues"></a>
 ## 2. Reporting Issues/Bugs and Requests